ronyka77/TheDrawCode/docs/ensemble_model_documentation.md

 The ensemble model uses meta-features derived from base model predictions:

 1. Base model predictions are combined with dynamic weights
-2. A meta-learner (default: LightGBM) is trained on these meta-features
+2. A meta-learner (default: XGBoost/LightGBM) is trained on these meta-features
 3. The meta-learner is hypertuned for optimal performance
 4. A global threshold is applied to the meta-learner's predictions